-Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed they are creative singers.
-Bowhead whales sing loudly from November to April during 24-hour darkness of the polar winter.
-Unlike other whales, bowheads produce lots of different songs each year, their songs are rich with variation; bowhead songs completely change within years and between years.
+Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed that they are creative singers.
+Bowhead whales sing most frequently from October through April during the near full darkness of the polar winter.
+Unlike other whales, bowheads produce lots of different songs each year and their songs are rich with variation.
+Bowhead songs completely change within years and between years.
 Scientists have identified 184 distinct melodies recorded in one area over a three year period.

 More research is required to further understand the purpose of the singing and reason for the song diversity.
-It is also not known if both males and females sing or, as in humpbacks, it is only the males singing.
+It is also unknown if both males and females sing or, as in humpbacks, it is only the males singing.

 Evolution of whales